cylinbao/BlurAndSharpen/README.md

 	For example, if we have totally 500 accesses with 1% miss rate, the total cache access time will be: 500 * (1 + 0.01 * 300) = 2000 unit time.
 * For the cache usage statistic, you can use the option "--ic" and "--dc" to configure the cache of spike and it will show the cache usage after the program is done.
 The parameters for each option would be "sets:associativity:linesize".
 If you multiple all the numbers together, you will get the actual cache size.
 For example, if you set "--ic=64:1:64 --dc=64:1:64", you will get a 4KB(64X1X64) instruction-cache (I$) and 4KB data-cache (D$).
 In practice, you may type belowing command to run the simulation.

-		$ spike --ic=32:1:64 --dc=64:1:64 pk bns-riscv
+		$ spike --ic=64:1:64 --dc=64:1:64 pk bns-riscv
 And the result you get may look like this

 	![screenshot](https://github.com/myislin/BlurAndSharpen/blob/master/screenshot.png "screenshot")

 * You must have performance enhancement (less total_cache_access_time) to get points.
 If your result is equal or worse than the reference code, you will get zero point on this part.
-* You must pass the testing by executing the ckecker.
+* You can test your output by executing the ckecker and you must pass the test to make sure your result is right.
 If you pass the ckecking, you will get the message "Congratulations!
 You have passed the checking.".
 On the other hand, you will get the message "Sorry, your results are wrong!".
 * Do not modify the checker program.

 #### 1.2 Find out the optimal L1 cache configuration (10%)